dipsomask/auth-servis/README.md

 ```
 docker compose up --build
 ```
-- In server container you can change config files for database and server settings, if you want (NOT RECOMENDED).
+- In server container you can change config files for database and server settings (if you want, but NOT RECOMENDED).
 Also you can see server and database setting in /usr/src/ config files in server container.